 CAPS provides a host of drop in support groups in which recognizing and coping with racialized trauma may be discussed.
 These virtual drop in groups include COPING 101 (Tuesdays 3-4 pm), Empathy & Connection (Tuesdays 3-4 pm), Mosaic Women (Wednesdays 1-2 pm) and Connecting Across Cultures (Thursdays 2-3 pm).
 For a one-on-one consultation, please drop-in to Let’s TeleTalk, offered five days a week.
 We hope you join us there for dialogue, support and strength.

-CAPS is a department of University Health and Counseling Services designed to provide free personal counseling and psychological services for Montclair State students, as well as referrals and consultations for faculty and staff.
-CAPS is fully accredited by the International Association of Counseling Centers (IACS)
+We are a department within the Dean of Students Office designed to provide free personal counseling and psychological services for Montclair State students, as well as referrals and consultations for faculty and staff.
+We are fully accredited by the International Association of Counseling Centers (IACS).

-- providing a positive training environment and close supervision for graduate students in counseling and psychology
+- Provide a positive training environment and close supervision for graduate students in counseling and psychology